sureshm-hub/code-challenges/Solving Coding Problems in an Interview.md

 Complexity: “O(n) time for one pass, O(n) space for the hash map.”
 Edge Cases: “Empty array returns [].
 No solution returns [].”
 Follow-Up: “If we need all pairs, I’d modify it to collect multiple results.”

+## Complexity Guidelines
+For DFS - include recursion stack for space complexity